 You would think that if you don’t use flashing what could go wrong?
 Well, I can’t even begin to tell you just how many jobs I get called on that have no flashing or was installed wrong and the problems that it caused.
 There was one that the deck was only two years old on a house that was three years old.
-Well about 20k later the home owners didn’t need to worry anymore.
-What happened was the so called deck builder never used any flashing and the rain water found it’s way in the house.
-It wasn’t enough to be visible in the house, until they noticed a leak on their basement ceiling and called a plumber to fix it.
-Well the plumber got his can’t fix that leak fee.
+Well about 20k later the homeowners didn’t need to worry anymore.
+What happened was the so-called deck builder never used any flashing and the rainwater found it’s the way in the house.
+It wasn’t enough to be visible in the house until they noticed a leak on their basement ceiling and called a plumber to fix it.
+Well, the plumber couldn’t fix that leak.
 The long story here is that the water rooted out the main ring joist and three feet of the floor joist of the house.
-Needless to say I had to lift the house up and cut out all the bad wood, remove the deck and rebuild it.
+Needless to say, I had to lift the house up and cut out all the bad wood, remove the deck and rebuild it.
 All because of a $40 piece of flashing.
-Yes copper flashing is not cheap, but what a savings.
+Yes, copper flashing is not cheap, but what a saving.

 Now more on how to install the flashing

 Sometimes a picture is worth a thousand words.

 Ok, let’s get more with the times, shall we?